 Background Check Requirements at Gun Shows

-Colorado, Connecticut, New York, and Oregon are also among the twelve states mentioned above that now require a background check at the point of sale of any firearm.
-In those four states, pre-existing laws that required background checks at gun shows also remain on the books.
-Connecticut simply refers to its requirement that sellers conduct background checks through law enforcement and confirms that it applies at gun shows.35 In Colorado and New York, sellers must request background checks through licensed dealers, who are required to process the transfer (although they may charge a fee) and gun show promoters must ensure that a dealer is available at a gun show to do this.36 In Oregon, a seller at a gun show may choose to conduct the background check through a licensed dealer for a fee or by contacting the State Police directly.37
+Colorado, Connecticut, New York, Oregon, and Virginia are also among the sixteen states mentioned above that now require a background check at the point of sale of any firearm.
+In those five states, pre-existing laws that required background checks at gun shows also remain on the books.
+Connecticut simply refers to its requirement that sellers conduct background checks through law enforcement and confirms that it applies at gun shows.19 In Colorado and New York, sellers must request background checks through licensed dealers, who are required to process the transfer (although they may charge a fee) and gun show promoters must ensure that a dealer is available at a gun show to do this.20 In Oregon, a seller at a gun show may choose to conduct the background check through a licensed dealer for a fee or by contacting the State Police directly.21 In Virginia, the State Police are required to conduct background for sales at gun shows.22

 Other State Gun Show Regulations